Adaptation Pathway Programme

 Programme aims

-The Adaptation Pathway Programme aims to develop adaptation pathways in four key locations of national significance: Thames Estuary, Humber Estuary, River Severn catchment, South and West Yorkshire.
+The Adaptation Pathway Programme aims to develop adaptation pathways in four key locations of national significance:

-The Adaptation Pathway Programme is helping to deliver the objectives of the £200m Flood and Coastal Innovation Programmes and National FCERM Strategy.
+The Adaptation Pathway Programme is helping to deliver the objectives of the £200m Flood and Coastal Innovation Programmes and National FCERM Strategy(External link).
 The four locations are working together to develop, test and share guidance, resources and tools to better integrate adaptation to future flooding and coastal change into projects, investments and strategic plans.

 Why are we funding this work now?